larsiusprime/safeparse/README.md

 using safeparse.XMLHelper;
 ```

-And then you can do this:
+And then you can do stuff like this:
 ```haxe
 var name = data.getStr("name", "", LOWER);
 var number = data.getFloat("number", 0);